The Shining Movie Facts

-35 of the most interesting The Shining facts you didn't know about.
-Handpicked and verified, these little-known details can be obscure enough most people will miss.
+36 of the most interesting The Shining easter eggs you didn't know about.
+Handpicked and verified, these little-known hidden details can be obscure enough most people will miss.
 These behind the scene easter eggs and hidden messages will give you another view of The Shining movie message.

 Danny Torrance (Danny Lloyd) wiggles his finger when his "alternate personality" Tony speaks through him.
 This concept was actually thought up by Danny, who did it in his first audition for the part at the age of 4